-The Factoring Calculator finds the factors of a number.
+The Factoring Calculator finds the factors and factor pairs of a number.
 Enter a positive integer number to find its factors.

 Factors are whole numbers that are multiplied together to produce another number.
 The original numbers are factors of the product number.
 If a x b = c then a and b are factors of c.